donmckenna/svg-to-component/README.md

 ## Example

-Running the Astro project in this repo will give you a minimal setup of the working plugin with both light and dark themes.
+Running the Astro project in this repo offers a minimal setup of the working plugin with both light and dark color schemes.

 ![svg-to-component plugin diagram](/public/docs/svg2c-eg-04.jpg)